stevenvachon/broken-link-checker/README.md

 * `handlers.link` is fired with the result of each discovered link (broken or not).
 * `handlers.complete` is fired after the last result or zero results.

+* `.clearCache()` will remove any cached URL responses.
+This only is relevant if the `cacheResponses` option is enabled.
 * `.numActive()` returns the number of active requests.
 * `.pause()` will pause the internal link queue, but will not pause any active requests.
 * `.resume()` will resume the internal link queue.